18F/cv_faq/migratedcontent/coronavirus/basics/what-is-a-novel-coronavirus.md

 ---
-title: About Covid-19
+title: What is a novel coronavirus?
-tag: about
+category: about
 layout: post
 date: March 16, 2020
 excerpt: Coronavirus Disease 2019 Basics